gabrieleteotino/bluish-capsule/content/post/2018-03-30-firewall-on-ovh-vps.md

 ```

 ## Configuration
-Before starting the firewall we *have* to allow ssh traffic or we will closed ourself out.
+Before starting the firewall we *have* to allow ssh traffic or we will close ourself out.

 ```shell
 # if ssh is still on port 22